-1. This report represents an analysis of St. Vincent and the Grenadines' (SVG) progress that has been made with regard to correcting the deficiencies that were identified by the IMF in its Third Detailed Assessment Report (DAR) since the last follow-up report in May 2012.
-This is the-fifth Follow-up report and it is based on the information that SVG provided to the Secretariat on August 10, 2012.

-2. SVG received ratings of PC and NC on eight (8) of the sixteen (16) Core and Key Recommendations respectively as follows:
+- 1. This report represents an analysis of St. Vincent and the Grenadines' (SVG) progress that has been made with regard to correcting the deficiencies that were identified by the IMF in its Third Detailed Assessment Report (DAR) since the last follow-up report in November 2012.
+This is the sixth follow-up report and it is based on the information that SVG provided to the Secretariat on February 28, 2013.
+Based on the conclusions of this analysis however, it is being recommended that SVG be advanced to the first stage of Enhanced follow-up. - 2.
+SVG received ratings of PC and NC on eight (8) of the sixteen (16) Core and Key Recommendations respectively as follows: